gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
+ - Research about AWS hosting services

 Q2.
 What am I planning to work on next?
+ - Implementing the Signin Page(UI) and React Hooks.

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 ## Week 3: